 A keen endurance cyclist, Stephen holds a number of Masters State time trial and road titles.
 He has a particular interest in educating athletes about ways to optimise performance.
 In a systematic approach to training adaptations, he incorporates a range of strategies including physiologically based training programs, nutritional and ergogenic interventions to support training adaptation and performance.

-Stephen and Ken have turned this passion for optimising sports performance into Human Performance Technology (HPTek).
+Stephen has turned this passion for optimising sports performance into Human Performance Technology (HPTek).
 HPTek is devoted to the application of sports science across all disciplines of endurance cycling.